Newborn | when does it get easier?!

 He’ll never go in the stroller if you don’t force him now…

-He’s ok (while holding my screaming baby) he’ll never be independent if you don’t make him go to other people…
+He’s ok (while holding your screaming baby) he’ll never be independent if you don’t make him go to other people…

 These comments may seem harmless…possibly even helpful.
 But, at the root, you are being advised to ignore your child’s needs.

-Take some time to get to know your new baby and then ask yourself:
+Take some time to get to know your new baby.

 There’s very little a newborn actually needs…generally if they’ve got you then they’re pretty happy.

-There are a few items that we found really helpful during the early years.
+There were however a few items that we found really helpful during the early years.

 If I had to choose one item that made being a mother so much easier it would be my Tula carrier.